jlopezsi/causal-inference/correlation_is_not_causation_so_what_is.md

 </tbody>
 </table>

 Now it looks like marketing has almost no effect at all!
-Since we simulated the data from a set of linear equations we know that using more sophisticated models (e.g. XGBoost, GAMs) can't produce better results (I entourage the skeptic reader to try this out by re-running the accompanying Rmd script).
+Since we simulated the data from a set of linear equations we know that using more sophisticated models (e.g. XGBoost, GAMs) can't produce better results (I entourage the skeptic reader to try this out by re-running the [Rmd script](https://github.com/IyarLin/causal-inference/blob/master/correlation_is_not_causation_so_what_is.Rmd) used to produce this report).

 Maybe we should consider the relation between features too...
 =============================================================